-Delegations of waste pickers made their voices heard at the United Nations Climate Change Conferences in Durban (COP 17, 2011) and Cancun (COP 16, 2010).
-The delegation played an active role, garnering media attention at their press conferences, speaking engagements, demonstrations and events.
+Waste picker delegates made their voices heard at the United Nations Climate Change Conferences in Durban (COP 17, 2011) and Cancun (COP 16, 2010).
+At both, waste pickers played an active role, garnering media attention at their press conferences, speaking engagements, demonstrations and events.

 - recognize the crucial role the informal recycling sector plays in climate change mitigation and a healthy economy

 - approve a Global Climate Fund to invest in resource recovery programs that will ensure decent livelihoods for all workers, and that are directly accessible by waste pickers and other informal economy groups

 - exclude waste disposal technologies (such as incinerators) from the Clean Development Mechanism (CDM) and other climate funds, as these destroy valuable reclaimable materials and take income from workers

 To follow the ongoing activities of waste pickers on the world stage, visit the Global Alliance of Waste Pickers website at www.globalrec.org.

 For the latest news items from around the world, visit WIEGO's News section about waste pickers.